1959 Maryland license plate home page Rick Kretschmer's License Plate Archives 1959 Maryland license plate

 1959 new vehicle dealer

-Dealers of new vehicles used these plates on their demonstrator vehicles.
-Used vehicle dealers were issued similar plates, but with a stacked "U/C" prefix to the left of the plate number.
-Dealer plates were issued in pairs back then, just like most every other type of Maryland plate except for trailers and motorcycles.
+Franchised (new vehicle) dealers used these "plain" dealer plates on their demonstrator vehicles and vehicles for sale, whether new or used.
+Dealer plates were issued in pairs back then, just like most every other type of Maryland plate except for trailer and motorcycle plates.
 Motorcycle dealers had their own distinct, smaller sized plates.

 1959 farm truck